-Anissa Brennan is Senior Vice President of International Affairs and Trade Policy for the Motion Picture Association (MPA).
+Anissa Brennan is Senior Vice President of Global Policy and Federal Affairs for the Motion Picture Association (MPA).
 Ms. Brennan works with federal government agencies and Congress to reduce foreign trade barriers and improve the protection of intellectual property in foreign markets for the U.S. motion picture, television programming and home entertainment industries.
-Ms. Brennan previously served on the International Trade Advisory Committee for Intellectual Property and is MPA’s representative to numerous industry associations including the U.S. Chamber’s Global IP Center, the International Intellectual Property Alliance and the Alliance for Fair Trade with India.
+Ms. Brennan previously served on the International Trade Advisory Committee for Intellectual Property and is MPA’s representative to numerous industry associations including the U.S. Chamber’s Global IP Center, the International Intellectual Property Alliance and the Alliance for Trade Enforcement.
 She currently serves on the Industry Trade Advisory Committee for Services.

 Prior to joining MPA, she worked in the State Department’s Bureau of Economic and Business Affairs as the Department’s expert on trade in services, representing the State Department at World Trade Organization and various free trade agreement negotiations.
 Her other policy portfolios included government procurement, trade capacity building, cultural diversity, and temporary entry.
 Brennan entered the State Department as a Presidential Management Fellow from the US Department of Labor’s Bureau of International Labor Affairs (ILAB).
 While with ILAB, Brennan focused on the NAFTA’s labor side agreement.
 She earned her M.A. in International Development with a concentration in Human Rights from the University of Denver and her B.A. from James Madison University.